xhyrom/hykord/README.md

 - All discord versions (stable, canary, ptb, development)

 ## Installation
-> **Note:** This is a rewrite of old hykord, so you need to uninstall old hykord first
+> **Warning:** This is a rewrite of old hykord, so you need to uninstall old hykord first
 > Automatic installer is in progress

 1. You must have [node.js](https://nodejs.org/en/) installed (also bun for pkg manager, optional)